JM-Weber/James-Weber/docs/publications.md

 #### CRI-HOM: A novel chemical mechanism for simulating highly oxygenated organic molecules (HOMs) in global chemistry–aerosol–climate models

-This paper presents one of the first schemes to describe the chemistry of highly oxygenated organic molcules (HOMs) from $\alpha$-pinene, suitable for use in global climate models.
+This paper presents one of the first schemes to describe the chemistry of highly oxygenated organic molcules (HOMs) from $alpha$-pinene, suitable for use in global climate models.

 View [here](https://acp.copernicus.org/articles/20/10889/2020)